OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-use-architect.md

 ![Detailed chart in AI Mentor Studio showing the technical debt trendline and trend value over time.](images/use-chart-ams.png "Detailed Technical Debt Chart")

-The technical debt chart includes a technical debt trendline and a trend value.
-This information tells you whether your technical debt is increasing or decreasing with time.
-The chart is a stacked 100% chart for the level of technical debt with the Y axis reflecting the trendline drawn in the chart.
+The technical debt chart is a 100% stacked chart with a trend value (X axis) indicating the level of technical debt and a trendline (Y axis) that tells you whether your technical debt is increasing or decreasing with time.

 Ideally, you want your technical debt chart all green with a horizontal trendline.
 Or, a chart that's not so green but has a high negative trendline which indicates that the technical debt is being actively worked on.